apemaia99/UnleashSwiftUI/README.md

 ## Installation
 📲 Open your Xcode Project then go to File > Add Packages... and paste this repository link.
 For more information check out https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app
 ## Components available
-- Non modal experience introduced in iOS 15 only for UIKit <code>sheet(isPresented:detents:showGrabber:scrollingExpand:undimmed:edgeRadius:onDismiss:content:)</code>
+- Non modal experience introduced in iOS 15 only for UIKit  (sheet with detents) <code>sheet(isPresented:detents:showGrabber:scrollingExpand:undimmed:edgeRadius:onDismiss:content:)</code>